 Old, historic castles always provide a very special experience for their visitors.
-Not only do they offer us a beautiful sight, but they have a colourful past dating back centuries.
-Tyrol has not only gorges and waterfalls, but also castles - and their ruins.
+Not only do they offer us a beautiful sight, but they have a colorful past dating back centuries.
+Tyrol has not only gorges and waterfalls but also castles - and their ruins.
 From these lesser-known castles, it was not difficult for us to select a few.

-In our article we have collected the 6 most beautiful castles and ruins of Tyrol, which are of course great programs with children as well.
-Beware, none of it is worth missing out while on a trip to Tyrol.
+In our article, we have collected the 6 most beautiful castles and ruins of Tyrol, which are of course great programs with kids as well.

 #1 Ehrenberg ruins

 Ruine Ehrenberg, located in the northern part of the Lechtal Alps, is undoubtedly one of the most interesting castle ruins you can find in Tyrol.
 Built in 1296 at 1,100 meters above sea level, the building is one of the most important fortresses of Central Europe.

 The castle complex consists of a total of 4 main buildings, each of which can be viewed as part of a few-hour program.
 You can find our longer article on Ehrenberg Castle here.

 - Address: Burgenwelt Ehrenberg Klause 1-56600 Reutte / Tyrol

 - By car: 1.5 hours / 92 km